LaMichael James

-LaMichael Keondrae "LaMike" James (born October 22, 1989) is a former American football running back.
-He played college football for the University of Oregon and was drafted by the San Francisco 49ers in the second round of the 2012 NFL Draft.
+LaMichael Keondrae "LaMike" James (born October 22, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the San Francisco 49ers in the second round of the 2012 NFL draft.
+James also played for the Miami Dolphins.

 The 2010 season was a breakout one for James, as he rushed for 1,731 yards, the highest in the nation.
 He finished third in balloting for the Heisman Trophy that year and received the Doak Walker Award.
-In 2011, he became Oregon's career rushing leader and rushed for a school-record 1,805 yards.
-He was considered to be one of the top running backs throughout his college career, with his 5,082 total rushing yards placing him 2nd in Pac-12 Conference history and 14th in NCAA history.
+In 2011, James became Oregon's career rushing leader and rushed for a school-record 1,805 yards.
+He was considered to be one of the top running backs throughout his college career, with his 5,082 total rushing yards placing him second in Pac-12 Conference history and 14th in NCAA history.

-High school career
+Early life

 James attended Liberty-Eylau High School in Texarkana, Texas, where he played running back.
-As a sophomore, he rushed for 643 yards and 10 touchdowns on 76 carries.
-In his junior season, he totaled 1,600 yards and 16 touchdowns on 229 carries while adding 500 yards receiving and three touchdowns on 33 receptions.
+As a sophomore, James had 76 carries for 643 yards and 10 touchdowns.
+In his junior season, James had 229 carries for 1,600 yards and 16 touchdowns to go along with 33 receptions for 500 yards and three touchdowns.
 James continued his dominance during his senior campaign to the tune of 2,043 yards and 24 touchdowns on 230 touches, averaging 8.9 yards per carry.

 Considered a four-star recruit by Rivals.com, James was listed as the No. 12 all-purpose back in the nation in 2008.

 College career

 2009 season

 James attended the University of Oregon, where he played for coach Chip Kelly's Oregon Ducks football team from 2009 to 2011.
 After the suspension of LeGarrette Blount, James became the starting running back for the Ducks in 2009.
 He helped the Ducks to upset victories over Utah and California with 152 and 118 rushing yards, respectively.
-He again rushed for over 100 yards on October 10 against UCLA with 152 yards on 20 carries.
+James again rushed for over 100 yards on October 10 against UCLA with 152 yards on 20 carries.

 Once again, James eclipsed the 100 yard mark with 154 yards rushing on 15 carries against Washington on October 24, and on October 31 with 183 yards to upset then #5 USC.
 He led all BCS-conference running backs with 6.9 yards per carry.

 On December 7, 2009, James was named Pac-10 Offensive Freshman of the Year.